 Moreover, the increasing popularity of digital sales, where games are downloaded after purchase, has made it possible to conserve resources used to produce discs, semiconductors, software packaging, and other components in addition to paper resources.

 In the fiscal year ended March 2019, the resources used in the equivalent of around 15.3 million units of game software were conserved as a result of digital sales.
 We will continue promoting digital sales of game software with the aim of achieving effectively zero resource consumption in the future by selling solely via digital download.

 Sharing distribution networks with other companies in the industry

 Sharing distribution networks with other companies in the same industry when shipping products enables the efficient supply of products.
 As a result, we are able to realize reductions in packing materials, fuel and emissions.

 Development and Manufacturing Initiatives

-In solidarity with the efforts of the Japan Pachislot Machine Industry Association (Nichidenkyo), Capcom manufactures and sells pachislo machines partially made from recycled parts and equipped with standardized "eco functions" aimed at controlling power usage.
+In solidarity with the efforts of the Japan Pachislot Machine Industry Association (Nichidenkyo), Capcom manufactures and sells pachislo machines partially made from recycled parts and equipped with standardized "green devices" aimed at controlling power usage.

 In addition to ensuring that we make products which are easy to recycle while using durable materials and components beginning at the design stage, we actively provide version upgrade kits to allow customers to use the same machines for the long term, simply adding or upgrading game data as they go.